Shivansh-Shah/Imdb_movie/README.md

 2. Run the script provided in database to create database tables.

 ### 4. Configure Database Connection (if needed)
-Database connection settings might need to be set up within `datascraped.py`.
-Ensure database credentials are configured properly.
+Database connection settings will need to be set up- ensure database credentials are configured properly.

 ### 5. Run the Visualization Application
 Launch the GUI application via: